Posted on behalf of Stephens, Anderson & Cummings on Sep 30, 2016 in Truck Accidents

 Victims of these horrific crashes could be entitled to various forms of compensation, including medical expenses, lost wages, and pain and suffering, among others.

 The truck accident lawyers at Stephens, Anderson & Cummings offer a free consultation to truck accident victims.
-We will explain your legal options and are prepared to pursue maximum compensation if you have a valid claim.
+An injury attorney from our firm can explain your legal options and are prepared to pursue maximum compensation if you have a valid claim.

 Contact us today by calling (877) 920-9009 or chat live with a legal representative.